aiven/aiven-docs/docs/products/valkey/howto/migrate-caching-valkey-to-aiven-for-valkey.md

 - Firewall rules updated or temporarily disabled to allow traffic between source and target databases.
 - A source Aiven for Caching or Valkey service secured with SSL.
-- A publicly accessible source Caching or Valkey service or one with a VPC peering connection between private networks.
+- A publicly accessible source Aiven for Caching or Valkey service or one with a VPC peering connection between private networks.
 You'll need the VPC ID and cloud name.

 :::note